Skip to main content

 ROI Analysis

 Waldorf University's in-state tuition is $25,220.
 One year after graduation, alumni earn a median of $57,654.
-Five years after graduation, earnings decrease to $50,515, and at ten years, they are $51,165.
+Five years after graduation, earnings decrease to $50,515, and ten years after graduation, earnings increase to $51,165.
 The median debt for Waldorf University graduates is $18,752, and 38.7% of students receive financial aid.

 Generated from College Scorecard & IPEDS data